-Allows students to pursue Directed Studies

-in various areas of geology.
+Conference, 1 hour per unit.
+Allows students to pursue Directed Studies in various areas of geology.

-Credit Limit: A maximum of 3 units in Directed Study may be taken for credit.
+Credit Limit: A maximum of 3 units in

-UC CREDIT FOR INDEPENDENT STUDY/DIRECT-ED STUDY COURSES NUMBERED 185, 285, AND 385 IN ANY DEPARTMENT IS NOT AUTOMATIC: CREDIT IS CONTINGENT ON UC CAMPUS EVALUATION AFTER APPLICATION AND ADMISSION.
+UC CREDIT FOR INDEPENDENT STUDY/DIRECT-ED STUDY COURSES NUMBERED 185, 285, AND 385 IN ANY DEPARTMENT IS NOT AUTOMATIC; CREDIT IS CONTINGENT ON UC CAMPUS EVALUATION AFTER APPLICATION AND ADMISSION.
+THESE UNITS SHOULD NOT BE USED TOWARD CALCULATION OF THE MINI-MUM 60 UNITS NEEDED FOR ADMISSION TO THE UC.